Skip to main content

 Views - Read-Only Access

-Views receive a ViewContext or AnonymousViewContext which provides read-only access to tables.
+Views receive a ViewContext or AnonymousViewContext which provides read-only access to all tables (both public and private).
 They can query and iterate tables, but cannot insert, update, or delete rows.

 spacetimedb.view(